-This piece is part of The China Debates series for Inside Policy, with commissioned articles from leading world experts exploring different elements of China’s rise as a great power.
+This piece is part of The Dragon at the Door sereis, with commissioned articles from leading world experts exploring different elements of China’s rise as a great power.

 By Duanjie Chen, July 14, 2017

 As the Canadian government consults on a possible Canada-China free trade agreement, it is troubling to see that we still have to encounter the false argument that China’s state-owned enterprises (SOEs) are “equal” to their private enterprises and should therefore be allowed “unfettered access” to all key sectors of the Canadian economy.

 Without doubt, all the SOEs around the world, including Canadian Crown corporations, are created as tools to meet their governments’ policy ends.
 SOEs are intended to serve the national interest, to operate in sectors featuring natural monopoly or political sensitivity.
 It is the very essence of SOEs that they operate outside a free market economy rooted in private property rights.
 Therefore, one should not bolster the legitimacy of SOEs by equating them with private enterprises.

 China’s SOEs go even further than most: They are the cornerstone of the so-called “China model,” which has been a disruptive force to the global free market system.
 To prove this observation, one only needs to look at how China’s GDP-driven state-owned steel companies, with their stubborn overcapacities, have caused a prolonged global steel trade conflict.